Exploring Quantum Perceptron and Quantum Neural Network structures with a teacher-student scheme: Conclusions

 \section{Conclusions}

-Inspired by the recent works \cite{data_re-uploading, Tacchino1}, we explored the expressive power of dissipative QPs, their formation to QNNs and the re-uploading quantum model implemented on NISQ devices.
+Inspired by the recent works \cite{data_re-uploading, Tacchino1}, we explored the expressive power of QPs, their formation to QNNs and the RU models implemented on NISQ devices.
 In order to systematically compare the architectures, we introduced a so-called teacher-student scheme, where the studied models are introduced once as a teacher and once as a student.
 This way we can avoid to generate synthetic data sets that might give an advantage to certain architectures and it creates a more fair framework for comparing any quantum models.

-Specifically, we showed that the deep structures that can be built with dissipative QPs only increase the expressivity of a model if the data are uploaded several times.
-It is not sufficient to use deferred measurements to generate hidden non-linearities similar to classical NNs if the output of a dissipative QP is reused.
-We explored several different ways of how to leverage deferred measurements to generate hidden non-linearities as proposed in \cite{Tacchino2}, but the expressive power of QNNs only improved when additional data-uploadings were added (see Fig.~\ref{fig4}c).
-This suggests that the non-linear behaviour induced by a measurement of a single dissipative QP cannot be generalized to deep QNNs if the single QPs are cast together in a coherent way (Fig.~\ref{fig4}b).
-Therefore, it is not clear if it is possible to build deep QNNs in a coherent way, where measurements only occur at the end of the computation at least on NISQ devices.
+Specifically, we showed that the deep structures that can be built with QPs only increase the expressivity of a model if the data are uploaded several times.
+It is not sufficient to use deferred measurements to generate hidden non-linearities similar to classical NNs if the output of a QP is reused.
+We explored several different ways of how to leverage deferred measurements to generate hidden non-linearities, but the expressive power of QNNs only improved when additional data-uploadings were added (Fig.~\ref{fig4}c).
+This suggests that the non-linear behaviour induced by a measurement of a single QP cannot be generalized to deep QNNs if the single QPs are cast together in a coherent way (Fig.~\ref{fig4}b).
+Therefore, it is still an open question how to build deep QNNs in a coherent way, where measurements only occur at the end of the computation.
 Thus, one should not expect a one-to-one mapping of quantum and classical NNs.